 Photo Credit: Jon Gregory, @jonwgregory

 James Monroe was an important figure in American history with a long list of achievements, including crossing the Delaware River as a soldier during George Washington’s 1776 campaign against the British, negotiating the Louisiana Purchase, and becoming the American president from 1816-1820, during which he also negotiated the Missouri Compromise.
 Monroe was lifelong friends with Thomas Jefferson, whom he met in Richmond while studying law, and he decided to settle down near Jefferson outside of Charlottesville on his estate, Highland, which he purchased in 1793.
-He sold the property in 1825, but the estate was eventually purchased and renovated by his alma mater, the College of William & Mary, allowing for visitors to tour the former president’s home.
+He sold the property in 1825, but the estate was eventually purchased and renovated by his alma mater, William & Mary, allowing for visitors to tour the former president’s home.

 Appomattox is another destination with multiple ties to history.
 Start your visit at the Museum of the Confederacy, where you can learn about Virginia during the Civil War and the lives of the Confederate soldiers from exhibits and carefully preserved artifacts.
 Then, head to the Appomattox Court House and National Historical Park to see where the Civil War finally ended.
 Guests are welcome to take a walking tour of the park (leashed pets allowed) and a look at the village properties that have been restored to their original condition.
 Make sure you stop by McLean House while in the park, the site that marks where Generals Lee and Grant signed terms of the surrender, concluding the most brutal and bloody chapter in American history.